-The depositor, after acquiring the student loans from SLM ECFC under a purchase agreement, will sell them to the trust on the closing date under a sale agreement.
-The sale agreement and purchase agreement will each be dated as of the closing date.
+The depositor will acquire the initial trust student loans from SLM ECFC and VG Funding, LLC under separate purchase agreements.
+It then will sell them to the trust on the closing date under a sale agreement.
+We sometimes refer to VG Funding, LLC as VG Funding, and to VG Funding or SLM ECFC as the applicable seller.
+The sale agreement and each purchase agreement will each be dated as of the closing date.
+The depositor will acquire any additional trust student loans from one or both of the sellers under additional purchase agreements and sell them to the trust from time to time during the funding period, provided there are sufficient funds on deposit in the pre-funding account.

 Chase Manhattan Bank USA, National Association, as interim eligible lender trustee, will hold legal title to the student loans for the depositor under an interim trust arrangement.